Maryland fires coach Durkin after reinstatement

-Maryland has fired football coach DJ Durkin, the school announced Wednesday evening.
+The University of Maryland has fired football coach DJ Durkin one day after his reinstatement, the school announced Wednesday evening.

 In a statement, president Wallace D. Loh said, "Yesterday, the University System of Maryland Board of Regents announced numerous recommendations, including employment decisions about specific personnel on our campus.
 I accepted the Board's recommendations.
 At the same time, I announced my retirement as president in June 2019.